splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

          - batch
          - resourcedetection

-For more information on how to install Fluentd when installing the Collector, see:
+For more information on how to install Fluentd when manually installing the Collector, see:

 * :ref:`fluentd-manual-config-linux`
 * :ref:`fluentd-manual-config-windows`
 * :ref:`windows-manual-fluentd`
-* :ref:`fluentd`

 Settings
 ======================